Donald Trump and economic policy

 The parlous state that Obama left the American economy in will require an astonishing amount of luck combined with a great deal of very well constructed policy to move past.
 You do know that in the entire eight years Obama was president, the US economy on not a singe occasion achieved a growth rate as high as 3%.
 Trump has now achieved it twice, with more to come.
 Obama even inherited the recovery phase following the GFC which is almost invariably an economy’s period of strongest growth since part of what happens is the recovery of ground lost during the recession.
 Instead, there were eight years of low growth and stagnant employment.
 There is not an economic story to tell to his credit, even with interest rates at near zero and public spending at an all-time high, which in standard economic theory are a good thing.
 Of course, both are harmful to an economy’s prospects but don’t expect your friend to know it or believe it if you tell him.

 But why take my word for it.
 Here is Conrad Black pointing out that Trump is already the most successful U.S. president since Ronald Reagan.
-And as you can see from the beginning of this excerpt is not PDT greatest admirer, but even so:
+And as you can see from the beginning of this excerpt, he is not PDT’s greatest admirer, but even so:

 He can be a tiresome and implausible public figure at times, and the reservations widely held about him, in the United States and elsewhere, are understandable and not unfounded.
 He is, however, the most effective U.S. president since Reagan.
 In the 20 pre-Trump years there [occurred] the greatest world economic crisis since the 1930s, American GDP per capita growth and capital investment shrunk by 75 per cent, the work force lost over 15 million people, millions of unskilled, illegal migrants were admitted, and the national debt of 233 years of American independence more than doubled in the last seven years of Obama.
 Those 20 years were the only time of absolute decline in American history, as well as a period of prolonged economic stagnation.
 Americans, unlike the older great nations of Europe and the Far East, have never experienced such setbacks and stagnation, and don’t like or accept them.
 It was in these circumstances that this unusual president was elected.